|Co-production|| HANDSPAN THEATRE with GREG TEMPLE

-The three-week long project was conducted from a houseboat on the Murray River which accommodated the team and was their workshop base, moving up and downstream from Mildura to Wentworth and Renmark.
-Daily workshops were held with primary school students on the riverbanks of small towns en route
+The three-week long project was conducted from a houseboat on the Murray River accommodated the team, Greg, Ken and Helen, and young local artist, Linda Stainton, and was their workshop base, moving up and downstream from Mildura to Wentworth and Renmark.
+Daily workshops were held with primary school students on the riverbanks of small towns en route.

 The project proved to be a stimulating and successful partnership between all involved.
 Greg introduced Handspan, as well as the students, to his simple and effective foam carving techniques for puppet construction, and Ken and Helen added new dimensions to his workshops creating dramatic improvised performances and visually integrated processional imagery with participants.
 The river, its flora and fauna, local characters and issues appeared in stories and innovative processional tableaux from enthusiastic students and teachers, expressing their world with extraordinary objects.

 The first RIVERCRAFTS project took the theme River Life and invited students to represent their local environment and issues in images and stories.

 The event culminated in a public procession through the streets of Mildura followed by a showcase of students' puppet plays on the Mildura Rowing Club Lawns.
 In a grand finale, a flotilla of rafts made by each school and peopled by their puppets, was launched.
 The rafts were borne upstream by the flagship houseboat, as a large balloon dangling model cut-outs of the Rivercrafts team, led an 'all school' balloon release.